sjml/twitter-away-message/README.md

 in the `config.json` file.
 The `start_date` is an ISO-8601-formatted date string; the script will not look at DMs before that time.

-You probably want to set this up as a cron job somewhere.
-Note that DMs can take several minutes before they're available to the API, so you probably don't want this to run more than every 10 minutes.
+You probably want to set this up as a cron job somewhere, or a GitHub action or whatever makes the most sense for you.
+Note, though, that DMs can take several minutes before they're available to the API, so you probably don't want this to run more than every 10 minutes.
 (I've set it to go once per hour, just to be safe.)

 Enjoy; use your powers only for good; etc.